calmjs/calmjs/src/calmjs/README.rst

     done like so for the integrated thing that could inherit from anything.

+yarn
+    Provides the interface to npm package repository but through yarn.

 loaderplugin
-    While loader plugin handers of this package can be considered as part of the lower level infrastructure, the actual items being encapsulated is actually JavaScript code that interfaces with the JavaScript/Node.js ecosystem in a rather tightly coupled manner,
+    While loader plugin handlers of this package can be considered as part of the lower level infrastructure, the actual items being encapsulated is actually JavaScript code that interfaces with the JavaScript/Node.js ecosystem in a rather tightly coupled manner,